Application deadline is January 31, 2020!

 Each applicant must submit 10 photographic images that best demonstrate his/her efforts in nature photography.
 Each image should include a title and brief caption about why the image was made and/or selected for submission.
 We recommend that you write your responses in a Word document and save it before going online.

 You must complete the application form before submitting your images.
 After you click Submit, you will be directed to the image upload page.
 The image files must be JPEG (jpg) format, with a maximum resolution of 800 X 600 pixels at 72 ppi.
 Maximum file size is 256k.

 Remember to prepare ALL your images BEFORE starting the online application.
 You will not have an opportunity to go back and upload them later.

-On the upload page there will be instructions and space to upload your images.
-For each image:
+On the upload page there will be instructions and space to upload your images. (download a PDF copy of the photo specs/instructions) For each image:

 - Click Browse to select the image from your computer, enter (paste) the title, and the brief descriptive paragraph about why the image was made and/or selected for submission.

 - Click Submit Image to upload each photo.

 After you have completed all photo entries, click Finalize Submission to complete the application process.